 All of my portraits are created using the highest quality materials.
-I work in Faber Castell graphite pencils, Faber Castell Polychromos coloured pencils, Derwent Lightfast and Caran D'Ache Luminance and Pablo coloured pencils.
-I also work in Faber Castell Pitt pastel pencils and CarbOthello chalk-pastel pencils.
-I work on a high quality Clairefontaine Pastelmat, Strathmore Bristol Vellum or Smooth paper or Fabriano Artistico Hot Pressed Watercolour paper.
+I work in Faber Castell graphite pencils, Faber Castell Polychromos coloured pencils, Derwent Lightfast coloured pencils and Caran D'Ache Luminance and Pablo coloured pencils.
+I work on a variety of high-quality archival papers, and I will discuss your portrait with you to determine the best surface for your drawing.
 I aim to capture the commissioned image in a realistic and highly detailed style.
 I begin by spending time talking to you to understand the specific requirements of your commission.
 This will include discussion about the composition of the picture, whether a background is required and the size of the drawing.
 All of these factors will have an impact on the time it will take to complete the commission and the price of the work.
 If you wish to have more than one subject in the portrait please add 20% to the price of your chosen portrait size.

 I work from photographs and it is very important that the image I use is high quality.
 I like to have a few photos to refer to when I am working on a piece so that I can be sure to create the most accurate copy of the image.
 For example, you may have supplementary photos of the subject which more effectively capture colour, light and texture.
 I request that photographs are sent to me in a digital format via email at a high resolution.
 It is important that the image is clear and in focus and it is possible to see the eyes of the subject.
 It is the eyes and the facial expression that create the character of the portrait and capture the essence of the person or animal.